Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 # Autoclickers
 Before we get to setting up OpenMultiBoxer, we will setup our AHK Hotkeys.

+There are 2 types of hotkeys we can use.
+The first and easiest setup will share the same hotkeys between all accounts, and will work when you tab into a certain accounts game window.
+For example, if you tab into OMB 1 and press F3, then the character in OMB 1 will drive forward.
+If you tab over to OMB 2 and press F3, the the character in OMB 2 will drive forward.

+This is the easiest and often most powerful setup.
+If you want to get more advanced and make hotkeys that target a certain account no matter what, remove the `#IfWinActive, OMB 1` line from the AHK file, then edit it as you like.

+The default hotkeys are:
+- F2 - Spam left click at location
+- F3 - Hold W
+- F4 - Hold S
+- F5 - Left Click Building
+- F6 - Hold Right Click
+- F7 - Hold Left Click

 1. Navigate to `"C:\Foxhole Multiboxing\AutoClickers"`.
 Find the file `Foxhole - OMB 1` and `Right Click > Edit in Notepad`.